fubar2/galaxy_tf_overlay/README.md

 These can be passed to the dependency or script on the command line as argparse (*--foo*) style or in positional order if necessary.

-The Repeats example configures an input text parameter as repeating, so the new tool form allows the user to create any number of text strings on the command line, parsed using Python's argparser, concatenated and returned at run time as a text file in the history.
+The Repeats example configures an input text parameter as repeating, so the new tool form allows the user to create any number of different text strings.
+These are passed to the script, where they are parsed out of the command line with Python's argparser, concatenated and written to a new text file in the history.

-The Select example shows how to build a select parameter into a ToolFactory tool form.
-Tests will include it.
+The Select example shows a select parameter, returning the string from the option chosen on the ToolFactory tool form to the history.

-All the input example features can be mixed to build the form needed for a new simple tool.
+Input features can be mixed, to build the form needed for a new simple tool.

 Supplied inputs and the default parameter values are used to construct a test for the tool.
 If the test fails, the tool will not build properly.
 This should never happen because of errors in the script, if it is already know to work properly with the same inputs